ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 a bit of investigating showed that some 30-ish classes are defined for segmentation tasks for driving scenery.
 Most applications, including the pretrained model, seem to use only 19 of those, but often disregard documenting which classes exactly.
-EV-SegNet then was trained on only 6 classes, but at least mentions - albeit in passing - the categories (and their subclasses) that were merged into their 6.
+EV-SegNet then was trained to only classify 6 classes, but at least mentions - albeit in passing - the categories (and their subclasses) that were merged into their 6.
 The challenge was now to identify the 19 classes used by the pretrained model.
-After a search on the internet, an Xception-based application was found, using 19 classes and miraculously specifying their counterparts in the extensive 30 classes.
-Validating whether these 19 were in fact the ones used for the pretrained model was achieved by visual inspection of the generated segmentations.
-The newly generated and merged 6-class-labels are thus responsible estimates at best.
+As it happens, in EV-SegNet's `get_segmentation`[^3] 19 training labels are identified.
+Validating whether these 19 were in fact also the ones used for the pretrained model was achieved by visual inspection of the generated segmentations.
+The newly generated and merged 6-class-labels are thus estimates at best.

-Also, since we did not have the time to generate new ground truth labels for the entire 15.000-ish training samples (due to our computational limits mentioned above), we only labeled the testset.
+Also, since we did not have the time to generate new ground truth labels for the entire 15.000 training samples (due to our computational limits mentioned above), we only re-labeled the testset.
 Of course that means that there is a risk of a high disconnect between what the model is trained for and what it is tested on.
 At most, we can consider the performance on the new test labels as a measure of how robust the method is.

 ## References